things to be fixed are marked XXX. Pick one and send mail.

 [JSL] Benson Margulies did a lot of work on the Hyperchannel driver, which was what was used for the LAN at the Pentagon.
 Others worked on it as well.
 Rick Kovalcik worked with me on the AIM conversion, and he had the task of mapping between AIM's encoding (level and categories) and the IP security option.
 Actually, we cut a major corner, and simply sent the AIM bits, because AI fit in 9 bytes (72 bits), and that was how long the security option was.
 We could get away with that because all the nodes on the LAN were Multics.
 I think John Bongiovanni worked on Hyperchannel also, and Olin Sibert.

 [JSL] There was a Hyperchannel implementation.
 I'm pretty sure Benson Margulies worked on that, at CISL, but this one I do not know much about because I did not.
 There were probably others involved as well.
 Anyway, there were four Multics machines at the Pentagon and they wanted a fast local area network, and the Hyperchannel was fast and supported huge packets (up to at least 4KB, maybe 16KB.
 Because of window issues, it wouldn't really help TCP/IP much to make packets bigger than 16KB.
 It was a spinoff of CDC (like Cray) that was used to connect supercomputers back in the 1980s.
 I was only aware of the project because it was tied to making TCP/IP multi-level secure, which I did work on.
-The 72-bit (9 byte) AIM binary was used for efficiency, a crock, since it was a homogenous local area network, but I think Rick Kovalcik wrote a module that could be used to translate between AIM and some external representation if that were to be needed later.
+The 72-bit (9 byte) AIM binary was used for efficiency, a crock, since it was a homogeneous local area network, but I think Rick Kovalcik wrote a module that could be used to translate between AIM and some external representation if that were to be needed later.
 As I recall it, this was shipped in late 1983 or maybe early 1984.

 [Olin Sibert] ASEA was my first big consulting project.
 I was to be responsible for making the ring zero Hyperchannel software and integrating it into MCS.